dbaltor/banking-demo-api/README.md

 - To shut down both containers, from the *project root* folder enter:
   `make docker-down`

+## Vulnerabilities Scanning
+The OWASP `dependency-check` plugin accesses the NIST National Vulnerability Database to update its list of known vulnerabilities.
+It uses the API Key that is stored in the pipeline.
+When tyring to build the app on your laptop without the key, the following warning message is going to be printed:
+>[WARNING] An NVD API Key was not provided - it is highly recommended to use an NVD API key as the update can take a VERY long time without an API Key

+You can fix it by setting the `NVDAPIKEY` env property with the value stored in [here](https://start.1password.com/open/i?a=6ZAIV346FNGOXJGIFG6KTBAJIE&h=imperatives.1password.com&i=nug32jdifzlrie2unz7y6zuawi&v=o2qet5ltyjcq7ibvnrgunyu2iu).
+A new key can be generated [here](https://nvd.nist.gov/developers/request-an-api-key), if need be.

+The report describing the found vulnerabilities is generated at `target/dependency-check-report.html`.

 ## Linting
 The code's format is automatically checked by [Spotless](https://github.com/diffplug/spotless).
 The compilation is going to fail with an error message showing the exact location of any stylistic error.